holysnippet/pico_eth_doc/README.md

 - Using the method of your choice (VS Code or other) make sure that the **PICO_SDK_PATH** environment variable is correctly set.

-- The project should compile.
+- You should now be able to compile the code via your IDE or the classic way with cmake & make.

 <a name="src"></a>
 ## Using the source code